| Caranthir had identified forty

 proof before we can accuse him of that, mellon nínor

 of the murder.
-Did you find out anything that might help,
+Did you find out anything that might help

-Lord Caranthir?"
+us, Lord Caranthir?"
 He handed the goblet to Eowyn.

 Caranthir described Astronomer Gelmir's testimony.
 "It seems